lialila/Lialila/README.md

 👩🏻‍💻 I'm web developer based in Vienna.
 ✨ Currently developing with JavaScript, React, Next.js and TypeScript.
-🤩 I love coding and learning new technologies, I'm always open for new projects!
+🤩 I love coding and learning new technologies, always open for new projects!
  🔭 Currently working on Cooking Groove application, that helps people to find buddies to cook and eat together and also to share ingredients
 ⚡ Fun fact: I have background in classical piano 🎹